KxSystems/docs/docs/ref/avg.md

 avgs x     avgs[x]
 ```

-Where `x` is a numeric list, returns the running averages, i.e. applies function `avg` to successive prefixes of `x`.
+Where `x` is a numeric or temporal list,
+returns the running averages, i.e. applies function `avg` to successive prefixes of `x`.

 ```q
 q)avgs 1 2 3 0n 4 -0w 0w